DanSmirnov48/deliciouss-recipes/README.md

-/src/utils.js stores api keys and JSON server url if running from localhost, url should be JSON_API = 'http://localhost:8000/api' deployed version should use JSON_API = 'https://deliciouss-recipes.herokuapp.com/api' UNCOMMENT THE RELEVANT OPTION AND COMMENT OUT THE ORHER ONE!!!

 To run the site, open terminal and make sure it is in the project's directory.
 In the terminal type 'npm i', then 'node server' & 'npm start', this will start the server and the application. navigate to http://localhost:3000 to view the site